ACCESS-NRI/ILAMB-workflow/ilamb_note.md

 # if a dataset has no weight specified, it is implicitly 1

 ```

-For user who not familiar with those variables in config files, we suggest you use the default config files provide by ilamb, youcan find [here](https://github.com/rubisco-sfa/ILAMB/tree/master/src/ILAMB/data).

 ### 3.3.
 Download a `shapefiles` files locally